hernantz/blog/content/bill-em-all.md

 ## Abstract

-This post is thougth experiment to design a billing system, trying to be generic enought, so that hopefully it covers a wide range of situations (if not all of them), in which transactions that involve money take place.
+This post is thougth experiment to design a billing system, trying to be generic enough, so that hopefully it covers a wide range of situations (if not all of them), in which transactions that involve money take place.

-## Introduction
+## Scope

 A billing system is part of the lifecycle of every organization.
 It is complex in nature and overlaps with other systems.